WebAssembly/spec/spectec/test-prose/TEST.md

 - the number type numtype matches the number type numtype.

 Deftype_sub
-- the defined type deftype_1 matches the defined type deftype_2 if and only if:
+- the defined type deftype_1 matches the defined type deftype_2 if:
   - Either:
     - $clos_deftype(C, deftype_1) is $clos_deftype(C, deftype_2).
   - Or: